sunilgawai/express-typescript-rest-api/README.md

 ## `Node, Express, TypeScript, MongoDB -- Server`

-`Express && TypeScript` magic for your next project.
+`Express && TypeScript` Rest APIs...

-👉 All the files are `pre configured` for you.

-   Just clone and start working. 👈
+👉 `e-commerce rest apis` 👈

 ## Overview

-* All the files and folders are preconfigured
-* Best project structure
+* Authentication for users using JWT...
+* CRUD operations for product
+* Special access for `Customer | Admin` users.
-* Best for any `Small | Medium | Large ` project
+* Ready to use for any project which need `Authentication`...
-* Lets you define your own ways (to `Code` instead of `Forcing`) you

 ## Dependencies of the project